-Carol managed organisations and programmes in both public and voluntary sectors for over 20 years before returning to the world of academia.
-She is a qualified social worker, and as Lead Officer for Early Years and Childcare in the Borough of Poole, she led the process to implement children's centres in the Borough, building on her commitment to early intervention services.
+Carol managed organisations and programmes in public and voluntary sectors for over 20 years before returning to the world of academia.
+She is a qualified social worker, and as Lead Officer for Early Years and Childcare in the Borough of Poole, she led the process to implement children's centres, building on her commitment to collaborative early intervention services.